-It took a lot of sweat and perseverance to get that jersey and medal…so why not keep it around and display it?!
-Almost everyone has a collection of some sort from various sports and destinations.
+It took a lot of sweat and perseverance to get that jersey and medal…so why not keep it around and display this Sport Jersey Quilt?!
+Almost everyone has a collection of shirts from various sports and destinations.
 The variety of colours, graphics and typography are awesome and make great wall art.
 This DIY only needs basic sewing skills and hangs quite easily.
 Go ahead; show off a bit… or just keep warm!

-In my quilt each square is 12.5″ x 12.5″ (I used a quilt template but you can make your own out of cardboard).
+In my t-shirt quilt design each square is 12.5″ x 12.5″ (I used a quilt template but you can make your own out of cardboard).
 The seam allowance of 1/4″ leaves each square at 12″.
 A rotary cutter makes great quick straight cuts and the template keeps the fabric steady.
-Since these were ‘jersey’ fabric which is quite stretchy, I cut equal squares of broadcloth to back each square.
+Since these were ‘jersey’ fabric which is quite stretchy, I cut equal squares of broadcloth to back each square as a stabilizer.
 It will depend on your fabric, but I find the more stable, the better the squares are going to align later on.
 Sew the broadcloth to each square just shy of the 1 /4″ seam allowance.

-But I ended up making sure the white squares were placed more randomly.
-And as you know it, ‘someone’ always thinks it’s a new blanket for them!
+I ended up making sure the white squares were placed more randomly.
+And as you know it, my pup always thinks it’s a new blanket for him!

 It is especially nice to have a border of some matching colour.
 I used 2″ strips (1.5″ after 1/4″ seam allowances) of a mottled black/grey.
 It doesn’t really have a discernible pattern so stripping it is quite forgiving.

 First add the short strips between each square to work across one row.
 Once the row is joined, then the strips can be sewn along the edges of the rows and rows joined.